Darenar/ap_trees/README.md

 Download the required dataset from the [link](https://www.dropbox.com/sh/gukpci07xpdjl6i/AAA1_EyOxYZy7rr1BAUGFloEa?dl=0).

 Place all the files from the directory into *characteristics* folder.

+All the parameters, such as the tree depth or the number of split per node could be set under the corresponding fields in ```src/constants.py``` file.

 To build tree portfolios, run the command:
 ```